Raducanu's US Open title defense ends with loss to Cornet

 “I’m sorry, guys.
 I know you really like Emma,” Cornet told the crowd at Louis Armstrong Stadium.
 “She’s a great player and a great person.”

-Raducanu dealt with blisters on her racket-holding right hand and took a medical timeout after the first set for treatment from a trainer.

-She also was simply outplayed by Cornet, a 32-year-old from France who ended No. 1-ranked Iga Swiatek’s 37-match winning streak at Wimbledon.

 A year ago, at age 18, Raducanu arrived at Flushing Meadows ranked 150th to participate in only the second major tournament of her nascent career.
-She wound up making it through qualifying and winning 10 matches in a row en route to becoming the first qualifier to win a Grand Slam title, defeating another unseeded teen, Leylah Fernandez, in the final.
+She wound up making it through qualifying and winning 10 matches in a row — all in straight sets — en route to becoming the first qualifier to win a Grand Slam title, defeating another unseeded teen, Leylah Fernandez, in the final.

-Since then, Raducanu has gone 15-19, including second-round losses at each of the first three majors of 2022.
+Raducanu came into the U.S. Open seeded 11th after second-round losses at each of the first three majors of 2022.

+“She didn’t win a Slam for nothing,” Cornet said.
+“I know how she can play.”

-Cornet is ranked 40th and playing in her record-setting 63rd consecutive Grand Slam event.
+Cornet is playing in her record-setting 63rd consecutive Grand Slam event.
 She’s only reached the quarterfinals at one of them — this year’s Australian Open.

 But she also owns six victories over opponents ranked in the top 20 this season.